PTiagorio/fikalab/Cloud/README.md

 ![Cloud Pathway](https://github.com/l-silvestre/fikalab/blob/master/Cloud/Images/image6.png)

 **NOTE:** Details of how *RaspEstatico* MTQQ is sent can be found in the [*RaspEstatico* folder](https://github.com/l-silvestre/fikalab/tree/master/Cloud/RaspEstatico).
 Details of how **IoT Greengrass** was installed on GoPiGo in order to make it an IoT device and perform tasks locally can be found in the [GoPiGo folder](https://github.com/lsilvestre/fikalab/tree/master/Cloud/GoPiGo).

+## Folder Structure

+* **Images** - in this directory we put all the images used to explain the Cloud architecture
+* **Lambda** - directory where we put additional information about the project Lambdas and their codes
+* **RaspEstatico** - in this directory where we talked more about raspEstatico and insert its code from the Cloud
+* **GoPiGo** - directory that has more information and files about GoPiGo